Skylark0924/Rofunc/doc/source/lfd/RofuncRL/SAC.md

 ## Performance comparison

-We compare the performance of the PPO algorithm with different tricks and an open source baseline ([SKRL](https://github.com/Toni-SM/skrl/tree/main)).
+We compare the performance of the SAC algorithm with different tricks and an open source baseline ([SKRL](https://github.com/Toni-SM/skrl/tree/main)).
 These experiments were conducted on the `Pendulum` environment.
 The results are shown below: